influxdata/helm-charts/charts/influxdb3-enterprise/UPGRADING-3.10-TO-3.11.md

 [staged Helm rollout procedure](https://docs.influxdata.com/influxdb3/enterprise/admin/upgrade/#multi-node-upgrade-procedure) using chart version `0.10.0`.

+Chart 0.10.0 emits both preferred 3.11 environment-variable names and their pre-3.11 aliases for settings supported by earlier chart versions.
+This keeps pods pinned to 3.10 correctly configured if they restart during the staged rollout.
+InfluxDB 3.11 uses the preferred names and logs deprecation warnings for the aliases.

 After all StatefulSets finish rolling, verify the nodes from a querier pod:

 ```bash